Name: Imke Siefer

 Mobility Path: Oldenburg, Stavanger, Khartoum, Istanbul.

-Current Job: Coordinator for intercultural youth welfare services, Berlin (Malteser Werke gGmbH, Welfare Organization)
+Current Job: Head of Programme (MHPSS) (Malteser Werke gGmbH, Welfare Organization)

 The academic network which naturally developed all over the world is highly valuable and feels like extended family.
 The program challenged my perspectives, encouraged critical thinking and promoted to work independently and be very self-organized.
 The opportunity to study in Europe as well as Africa makes the program unique: my time at Ahfad University for Women in Sudan in a very local context was a lifetime experience and allowed for genuine insights to society, culture, and politics.
 The slogan “together we can get something meaningful done” is written on a wall at Ahfad University.
 This sentence motivates me until today, especially in times where global conflicts, poverty and injustice seem to increase.
 EMMIR focuses on significant topics in the field of migration and brings people with expert knowledge together.

-Today, I work in a highly intercultural setting, offering support and shelter for young refugees.
-The program provided a good base for my daily work, especially with regard to interpersonal relations and empowerment of vulnerable groups.
+Today, I work in a highly intercultural setting.
+I manage a programme that offers psychosocial support for refugees all over Germany.
+EMMIR provided a good base for my daily work, especially with regard to interpersonal relations and empowerment of vulnerable groups.